 In other languages

-Follow up the links below to see InforMEA content related to plant variety coming up from several external sources.
+Follow up the links below to see InforMEA content related to connectivity conservation coming up from several external sources.

 You can see below a list of multilateral environment agreements.
-Use the links on the right to view the content tagged with plant variety.
+Use the links on the right to view the content tagged with connectivity conservation.
 This includes official treaty texts, decisions, recommendations, and other related informational documents such as publications, annuals, meetings, documents or reports.